 diffraction experiments with very high-resolution (P08) and a beamline for resonant scattering and diffraction experiments (P09) with two different instruments in separate hutches.
 In addition, there is a dedicated end station for hard X-ray photo-electron spectroscopy.

 experiments utilizing the large coherent flux of the brilliant PETRA III source.
-This beamline (P10) will focus on X-ray photon correlation spectroscopy and coherent imaging experiments.
+This beamline (P10) is focused on X-ray photon correlation spectroscopy and coherent imaging experiments.

 Sectors 8 and 9